cmderdev/cmder/README.md

 ## Installation

 1. Download the [latest release](https://github.com/cmderdev/cmder/releases/)
-2. Extract
+2. Extract the archive
-3. (optional) Place your own executable files into the `bin` folder to be injected into your PATH.
+3. (optional) Place your own executable files into the `bin` folder to be injected into your PATH
-4. Run Cmder
+4. Run Cmder.exe

 ## Integration